malczuuu/failbook/README.md

 ### Using Docker

-Docker images known on Docker Hub as [`malczuuu/failbook`](https://hub.docker.com/r/malczuuu/failbook).
+Docker images are available on Docker Hub as [`malczuuu/failbook`](https://hub.docker.com/r/malczuuu/failbook).

 ```bash
 docker run -p 12001:12001 -v $(pwd)/problem-docs:/failbook/problem-docs:ro malczuuu/failbook:latest
 ```

-See also [`failbook-compose/`](./failbook-compose/) for an `docker-compose.yaml` demo.
+See also `failbook-compose/` for a `docker-compose.yaml` demo.

-To build Docker image on local machine, use `build-docker` task.
-It will also build `failbook-builder:latest` image for speeding up subsequent builds.
-See [`Dockerfile.builder`](./Dockerfile.builder) for more details.
+To build the Docker image on a local machine, use the `build-docker` task.
+It will also build the `failbook-builder:latest` image to speed up subsequent builds.
+See `Dockerfile.builder` for more details.

 ```bash
 task build-docker